michuhu/huretex/README.md

 # HUman REadable Twin EXplainer (HURETEX) for Deep Learning Models v.
-0.0.1

-An example for the MNIST data.
+0.0.3

+Readable Twin of unreadable model.

 ## Requirements:

-- NumPy < 2.0
+- see `requirements.txt`

+## Changelog:

+- Hierarchical clustering has been parallelized using few methods.
+Choose the one that suits you best.
+- see `CHANGELOG.md`

-## Note:
+## Roadmap:

-- Hierarchical clustering of activations takes a little longer, please be patient.
+- see `TODO.md`

 ## Idea: